Skip to main content

 Prepare SQLite 3 database

-Simplest will be to demonstrate the HelloWorld example with the SQLite 3 database.
+The easiest way to demonstrate the HelloWorld example will be with a SQLite 3 database.

-To create and insert two rows into the SQLite 3 database, execute the following command in the terminal.
+Execute the following command in the terminal to create and insert two rows into the SQLite 3 database.

 sqlite3 HelloWorld.sqlite3 "